Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 \subsubsection{Quantum Natural Language Modeling}

 Quantum natural language modeling has scarcely left the theoretical realm, with descriptions of prospective frameworks being offered in the literature.
 Research has focused on the distributional-compositional-categorical model of meaning (DisCoCat) \cite{coecke2010mathematical}, which combines linguistic meaning and structure into a single model via via tensor product composition.
 Subsequent works show that when semantic representations are modeled in this way can be interpreted in terms of quantum processes, over which quantum computation can readily handle the resulting high dimensional tensor product spaces \cite{zeng2016quantum, coecke2020foundations, meichanetzidis2020quantum}.
-Various ansatze and encoding schemes have been suggested for NLP computation over quantum hardware; a few works have implemented these ideas on classical simulators.